iuriineves/sn0wfrogs-capybaras/README.md

 ### Capybaras:
 - Capybaras are new mods found in swamps, mangrove swamps and river biomes.
 They will spawn anywhere on those, usually in groups of 3-4 capybaras, but will spawn way more frequently at Capybara's Paradise, also found in mangrove swamps.
 - Capybaras will follow you if you hold a melon slice.
 It also allows you to breed them.
-- Capybaras are semi-aquatic animals, so they spawn more often near water bodies.
+- Capybaras are semiaquatic animals, so they spawn more often near water bodies.
 However, they do not need water in order to survive.
+- Capybaras are really fast swimmers.
+If you grab a melon slice in front of them while swimming, they'll catch up to you in a heartbeat.
 ### Capybaras' Paradise:
-- A new structure found in mangroove swamps.
+- A new structure found in mangrove swamps.
 Here, capybaras spawn more often than in the rest of the swamp, and they'll also stay closer to these structures.
 - You'll find lots of watermelons scattered around, as well as small ponds with thermal springs, currently being the only way to obtain this new block.
 ### Mandarins:
 - Mandarin bushes: